ZcashFoundation/zebra/book/src/dev/private-testnet.md

 ### Ensure the Activation Height is Set in Code

-While Zebra allows creating a private testnet in the config file, the height is also set in some librustzcash crates.
+While Zebra allows creating a private Testnet in the config file, the height is also set in some librustzcash crates.
 For this reason, someone will need to **create a branch of librustzcash** with the chosen height set and you will need to **change Zebra to use that**.
 However, double check if that's still